acoustic-content-samples/sample-wca-form-components/README.md

 ![Open results in a new tab](/doc/images/openResultsPage.png)

-Leaving the toggle off displays the results in the current browser window.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Leaving the toggle off displays the results in the current browser window.
 Due to cross-site security limitations in WCA, displaying this results page (either in the current or a new tab) cannot be prevented altogether.
 In order to make this flow more user-friendly, a best practice would be to include a link back to WCH from the WCA results page:

 ![Link to go back to WCH](/doc/images/goBack.png)